Gravitational-wave Signals From Three-dimensional Supernova Simulations With Different Neutrino-Transport Methods: Summary and Conclusion

 \section{Summary and Conclusion}

 The main goal of this work was to study the theoretical GW emission from 3D core-collapse supernova simulations with two different neutrino transport schemes, the RbR+ method and the FMD transport scheme, to determine if the approximations of the RbR+ method is detrimental for making useful GW signal predictions, see \cite{skinner_16,just_18} and \cite{glas_19} for discussions about the potential problems of the RbR+ method.
 We studied a set of eight models, based on two progenitors.
 For each progenitor, the post-bounce evolution was simulated with the two different neutrino transport methods and at two different resolutions \citep{glas_19}.
 Consequently, we studied the impact of numerical resolution and neutrino transport on the GW emission.
 Our main findings can be summarised as follows: \begin{enumerate} \item{ Differences between the RbR+ and FMD models are, overall, relatively minor for the best-resolved models.
 The spectrograms (Figs. \ref{fig:s9specs} and \ref{fig:s20specs}) display the same basic features.
 Low-frequency GW emission (below $\sim$250-300 Hz) is connected to SASI activity.
 Model s20-RbR-H, and to a lesser degree model s20-FMD-H, show strong low-frequency emission before 200 ms post bounce.
 The strong emission is most likely due to a qudrapolar SASI mode which is superimposed on the convective flow during the first 200 ms post bounce in the s20 models.
 High-frequency emission originates from g-modes in the layers near the surface of the PNS and is mainly driven by accretion downflows.
 The characteristic frequencies of the low- and high-frequency emission agree well between all models (\fig{fig:FMT-RbR}).} \item{For the s20 models, the RbR+ simulations are more energetic than the FMD simulations and the RbR+ simulations emit more GWs at frequencies between the two main signal components (Figs.~\ref{fig:s20specs}, \ref{fig:s20specs_l}, and \ref{fig:spectrum}).
 For the s9 models, s9-FMD-H is more energetic than s9-RbR-H (\fig{fig:energyt}).
 Models s9-FMD-L and s9-RbR-L are similar both in terms of their spectral energy density and the total emitted energy, with the RbR+ model being slightly more energetic (\fig{fig:energyt}).} \item{Lower resolution, associated with higher numerical viscosity, damps convective mass motions in the postshock layer and, consequently, g-mode activity in the PNS surface layer.
-In s20-FMD-L this leads to the appearance of quasi-periodic intermittent phases of GW emission.} \item{The periodic suppression of emission is much weaker in the high-resolution models, due to the lower numerical viscosity.
-It is also weaker in the RbR+ models, where stronger local variations of the neutrino-heating rate provide additional forcing to postshock convection.} \end{enumerate}
+In s20-FMD-L this leads to the appearance of quasi-periodic intermittent phases of GW emission.} \item{The quasi-periodic suppression of the high-frequency emission seen in the s20 models is much weaker in the high-resolution models than in the low-resolution models.
+We attribute this to the lower numerical viscosity in the high-resolution simulations.
+Furthermore, the suppression is weaker in the RbR+ models, which is most likely due to the stronger local variations of the neutrino-heating rate in the RbR+ simulations.
+The local increase in the heating rate, seen in the RbR+ simulations compared to the FMD models \citep{sumiyoshi_15,skinner_16,just_18,glas_19}, provides additional forcing of postshock convection and counteracts the suppression of high-frequency emission.} \end{enumerate}